You are here

 Research & Policy

-The HKJCDPRI and our working partners collaborate in conducting disaster preparedness related research and initiating policy discussion.
+The Hong Kong Jockey Club Disaster Preparedness and Response Institute (HKJCDPRI) and our working partners collaborate in conducting disaster preparedness related research and initiating policy discussion.
 Research and policy brief papers have been produced for multi-sectoral stakeholders to discuss global issues of disaster risk reduction, local and regional preparedness, community resilience, and also to develop, implement and evaluate related policies.

 Research studies and policy briefs published by the HKJCDPRI and its working partners will be disseminated through HKJCDPRI’s network via various platforms to reach our target audiences.
 These findings will facilitate development of sophisticated approaches of and generate innovative ideas for better disaster management.

-All of our research and publications can be found here:
+Our research publications and selected publications on disaster topics can be found here:

 We work with research institutes and practitioners to conduct research to identify good practices and document lessons from disaster management operations.
 We share the valuable findings with the community and disaster management practitioners to develop better disaster preparedness solutions in future.
 Our researches range from field studies and survey research on groups, organizational and community preparations for response to, and recovery from natural and technological disasters.
 We believe that looking into real-life cases would generate important lessons and practical recommendations for the community.